Texas State Global

 Up to three semester hours of the total allowable six hours of transfer credit for a degree may be earned through extension courses from another accredited institution.
 Students admitted on “Conditional Admission” or students on “Probation/Suspension” will not receive credit for transfer work taken under the aforementioned status.

-For more information on Distance and Extended Learning at Texas State please visit the Distance and Extended Learning page.
+For more information on Distance and Extended Programs at Texas State please visit the Distance and Extended Learning page.